uli385899/My-Projects-Portfolio/Portfolio.md

 <details>
 <summary>Internet Connection Sharing (ICS) for VPN utilization on unsupported devices</summary>

+## Internet Connection Sharing (ICS) for VPN utilization on unsupported devices
 As a competitive *Tom Clancy's Rainbow Six Siege* player on console, I would experience recurring DDoS attacks.
 Opposing players would use third-party websites to resolve gamertags to IP addresses, such as Octosniffer and XResolver, using that information to *boot* players offline using DDoS panels.

 ![ICS](https://github.com/uli385899/uli385899/blob/main/.assets/Screenshot%202024-05-28%20173445.png)